jablko-b/JsonToPostgres/README.md

 # Weight-in-Motion (WIM) Data Processing Application

 ## Overview
 This Weight-in-Motion (WIM) Data Processing Application, developed within GitHub Codespaces, is designed to simulate data processing within a WIM station from the sensor to the visualization layer.
-The application integrates a WIM server simulation, an API for data retrieval, data transformation, and database management.
+The application integrates a WIM server simulation with a RESTful interface, an API for data retrieval, data transformation, and database management.
 It includes a PostgreSQL database for data storage and a Grafana server for data visualization.

 ## GitHub Codespaces
 This project is configured for development or use in GitHub Codespaces.
 To use this code: